VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

         └── allsamples_PCA_plot3D.html
 ```

-### data_frames
+### data
-This directory contains output data frames organized into subdirectories for DGE and GSEA results.
+This directory contains analysis output organized into subdirectories for DE and GSE-GO Analysis results.

 #### de_data
 DESeq_[comparison].csv: Contains the differential expression results from DESeq2 for each specified comparison.
 The columns include: